Stabilization-Free H(curl) and H(div)-Conforming Virtual Element Method: Introduction

-There are already literature reports on techniques for eliminating stabilization terms, which can be divided into two categories.
-The first approach to eliminate stabilization is to modify the virtual element space, so that it allows a stable and computable polynomial projection.
-The first work for \(\mathrm{H}^1\)-conforming virtual element spaces is \cite{berroneLowestOrderStabilization2023} It utilizes the lowest order \(\mathrm{H}^1\)-seminorm projector \(\bm{\mathit{\Pi}}^\nabla _{1}\), and construct the virtual element space with functions equivalent under this projector:
+The first is to modify the virtual element space, so that a stable \(\mathrm{L}^2\)-polynomial projection can be computed.
+The first work for \(\mathrm{H}^1\)-conforming virtual element spaces is \cite{berroneLowestOrderStabilization2023}.
+It utilizes the lowest order \(\mathrm{H}^1\)-seminorm projector \(\bfitgreek{\Pi}^\nabla _{1}\), and construct the virtual element space with functions equivalent under this projector: